 I’ve spent 3 years running outbound consulting at Fenixtal.
 LinkedIn campaigns, cold email, multi-channel work for over 50 B2B clients, my own team and a few side businesses on top.
 So I know what consultants need from a CRM and what they don’t.

-Why Most CRM Lists For Consultants Get It Wrong
+Why Most CRM Lists for Consultants Get It Wrong

 The standard “best CRM for consultants” list lines up Monday, HubSpot and Pipedrive in some order and calls it a day.
 Generic listicles written by people who’ve never run a consulting business.